DImsirovic/march_madness/README.md

 We could also build and compare a variety of classification models (SVM, Logistic Regression, Random Forest, KNN, etc) to predict if a team will receive a seed for
 March Madness given performance metrics in the regular season.

+---
-> Finally, a very special thanks to Alex, Julian, and Elton for their help and feedback in making this possible.
+*Finally, a very special thanks to Alex, Julian, and Elton for their help and feedback in making this possible.*